Ludo (film)

 Ludo is a 2020 Indian Hindi-language black comedy crime film written and directed by Anurag Basu.
-It stars an ensemble cast of Abhishek Bachchan, Aditya Roy Kapur, Rajkummar Rao, Pankaj Tripathi, Sanya Malhotra, Pearle Maaney, Fatima Sana Shaikh, Rohit Suresh Saraf, and Asha Negi.
+It stars an ensemble cast of Abhishek Bachchan, Aditya Roy Kapur, Rajkummar Rao, Fatima Sana Shaikh, Sanya Malhotra, Rohit Saraf, and Pearle Maaney.
 It was produced by T-Series Films, Anurag Basu Productions and Ishana Movies.

-The film was released on 12 November 2020 coinciding with Diwali on Netflix, receiving mixed-to-positive reviews with praise towards its screenplay, cinematography, music, direction and performances of the cast.
+The film was released on 12 November 2020 coinciding with Diwali on Netflix, receiving positive reviews with praise towards its screenplay, cinematography, music, direction, and performances of the cast.

-At the 66th Filmfare Awards, Ludo received a leading 16 nominations, including Best Film, Best Director (Basu), Best Actor, Best Actor (Critics) (both for Rao), Best Actress (Critics) (Malhotra) and Best Supporting Actor (Tripathi), and won Best Music Director (Pritam).
+At the 66th Filmfare Awards, Ludo received a leading 16 nominations, including Best Film, Best Director (Basu), Best Actor, Best Actor (Critics) (both for Rao), Best Actress (Critics) (Malhotra), and Best Supporting Actor (Tripathi), and won Best Music Director (Pritam).

 Plot

 Sattu, a notorious don has to settle old scores with Bittu, formerly his right-hand man.
-Sattu is the dice of Ludo; Bittu forms the red side in Ludo.
-Akash and his girlfriend Shruti form the yellow side.
-They find someone has recorded and uploaded a video of their affair on the Internet.
+Sattu is the dice of Ludo; Bittu forms the red side of Ludo.
+Akash and his girlfriend, Shruti, form the yellow side.
+They find that someone has recorded and uploaded a video of their affair on the Internet.
 Then they begin finding the culprit to delete the video.
-Sheeja Thomas, a Malayali nurse and Rahul Awasthi, a struggling man from a small town being bullied by his boss, form the blue side.
-They find Sattu's treasure- two bags full of money- and the gang chases them as they try to escape with said bags.
+Sheeja Thomas, a Malayali nurse, and Rahul Awasthi, a struggling man from a small town being bullied by his boss, form the blue side.
+They find Sattu's treasure - two bags full of money - and the gang chases them as they try to escape with said bags.
 Alu and his sweetheart Pinky form the green side; she seeks Alu's help to save her husband from being suspected in a murder case.
-These 4 stories become entangled in a series of events, leading to an engaging climax where all sides are present.
+These four stories become entangled in a series of events, leading to an engaging climax where all sides are present.